-Finalist in the 2016 International Blues Challenge in Memphis, TN (top 8 of 240 acts worldwide)

 -Winner of the 2013, 2014, & 2015 “Best Blues Band of the Year” award by the Omaha Entertainment and Arts Awards

-February brought a prestigious Omaha Arts and Entertainment Award for Best Blues act; his fourth in five years.
-The blues festival he started four years ago, In the Market for Blues, grew this year to include 28 bands in eight venues in Omaha’s Old Market district.
+February 2018 brought a prestigious Omaha Arts and Entertainment Award for Best Blues act; his fourth in five years.
+The blues festival he started four years ago, In the Market for Blues, grew in 2018 to include 28 bands in eight venues in Omaha’s Old Market district.
 His second project as a solo acoustic act, in which he gets to revel in his roots and show off his finger-picking skills, is gaining in popularity.

 Hector Anchondo’s future just keeps getting brighter, and it’s well-earned.
 The new album, and the successes of the recent years, are the hard-won rewards of many years of devotion to his craft.